Agent Builder

 .build();

-// Automatically manages session with ID "user-456"
+// Automatically manages the session using the provided identifiers

-const response = await runner.ask("Remember this conversation");withRunConfig(config)
+const response = await runner.ask("Remember this conversation");

-Type: RunConfig | Default: {}
+Type: (config: RunConfig | Partial<RunConfig>) => this | Default: {}

-const { runner } = await AgentBuilder.create("production-agent")
+const { runner } = await AgentBuilder.create("production_agent")

 .withModel("gemini-2.5-flash")